-The 2 levels of hierarchy within the HHIT allows for CAAs to have
+The two levels of hierarchy within an HHIT allows for CAAs to have

 their own Registered Assigning Authority (RAA) for their National Air

 Space (NAS).
 Within the RAA, the CAAs can delegate HDAs as needed.

 There may be other RAAs allowed to operate within a given NAS; this